AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

     * any flavor of the GNU/Linux operating system.
 * An active Internet connection (for downloading the required tools in the [set up](#set-up) step; you do not need an Internet connection once you have the tools installed).

 > :beginner: :computer: This exercise requires the use of a command line (or terminal).
-If you don't know what that means, or if you do but you feel intimidated by that, consider spending an hour at [Codecademy's Learn the Command Line interactive tutorial](https://www.codecademy.com/learn/learn-the-command-line).
-You don't need to complete their tutorial to understand this exercise, but it will dramatically improve your comprehension of this exercise's mechanics.
+If you don't know what that means, or if you do but you feel intimidated by that, consider spending an hour at [Codecademy's Learn the Command Line interactive tutorial](https://www.codecademy.com/learn/learn-the-command-line) (for GNU/Linux or macOS users) or reviewing [Computer Hope's How to use the Windows command line (DOS) article](http://www.computerhope.com/issues/chusedos.htm) (for Windows users).
+You don't need to complete their tutorial or article to understand this exercise, but it will dramatically improve your comprehension of this exercise's mechanics.

 # Set up